Emmanuel Tzanes: History

-Tzanes was born in Rethymno, Crete.
-He became a priest sometime before 1637.
-He fled Crete around 1646 because Rethymno was conquered by the Ottomans.
-He first traveled to Corfu.
-He remained there for eight years.
-He painted numerous icons and collaborated with Philotheos Skoufos.
-In early 1655, he traveled to Venice where he remained for the rest of his life.
-In March of 1655, he submitted an application to become the priest of San Giorgio dei Greci and offered to paint the church for free.
-His application was denied.
-Philotheos Skoufos was the priest at the church.
-Eventually, in 1660 Tzanes was elected the parish priest of the Greek Orthodox Church San Giorgio dei Greci.
-He replaced Philotheos Skoufos.
-Tzanes served for 20 years.
-He married 26 people between 1660-1689.
+Born in Rethymno, Crete, Tzanes became a priest sometime before 1637.
+After the Ottomans conquered Rethymno in 1646, he fled Crete and spent eight years in Corfu.
+Here he painted numerous icons, sometimes in collaboration with Philotheos Skoufos.
+Tzanes moved to Venice in early 1655, remaining there for the rest of his life.
+In March of that year he applied to become the priest of San Giorgio dei Greci, offering to paint the church for free, but was initially turned down in favor of Skoufos.
+Skoufos vacated the position in 1660 and was succeeded by Tzanes, who served for the next twenty years.
+During his tenure he conducted twenty-six marriages.
 He was also the supervisor at the Flanginian School of the Greek Confraternity in Venice.